Unforgettableeternalproject/Wyrm-DB_GUI-/README.md

 4. **Show User Manual**:
     - Click the "User Manual" button in the menu to open a subform containing all usage information.

+## Known Issues

+- The application is designed to work with a specific database schema.
+If the database schema is different, the application may not work as expected.
+- The example database is not open to current release yet.

+## To-Do

+- Add support for multiple languages.
+- Add support for different database schemas.
+- Add support for more complex SQL queries.
+- Add support for more database operations.
+- Make it so that everyone can include their example database.

 ## Contributors

 This project is developed in collaboration with [吳傢澂](https://github.com/calculusfkyou).